 This task is fairly straightforward.

-Whether you’re lighting a BBQ for al fresco dining or starting a fire in your chimenea to keep you warm on a summer evening, it’s a lot easier to get those flames roaring than you might think.
+When lighting a BBQ, it’s a lot easier to get those flames roaring than you might think.
 It doesn’t matter what you’re using – just follow these easy steps to start the perfect fire.

-- Don’t forget, when using an open fire on a charcoal BBQ, chimenea or firepits, make sure children and animals are supervised at all times.
+- Don’t forget, when using an open fire on a charcoal BBQ, make sure children and animals are supervised at all times.

 How to start a charcoal BBQ

 Lighting a charcoal BBQ is easier than most people think.
 Just follow these simple steps and you’ll have white hot coals ready to cook over in no time.
 First, you have to choose the type of fuel you’ll be burning.
 There are 3 types to consider:

 This is a natural charcoal with no additives.
 Lumpwood lights quickly, burns hot and clean, and produces less ash than other types of charcoal.